IS THERE LIFE AFTER FUNERALS?

 “Get his ass out of here,” Bern hissed at me, fire in her eyes.

 He was apologetic when I steered him out into the hallway, but I don't think he understood why she wasn't grateful he had come.
-That taught me another rule for priestcraft—never go to the room of a woman in labor unless you're summons.
+That taught me another rule for priestcraft—never go to the room of a woman in labor unless you're summoned.
 There are places priests should never go....

 While Josh was being delivered by C-section, Miss Bessie slipped away though that mysterious door to whatever comes next.
 Life and death mingled together, mixed up, passing like ships in the corridors of Charleston General Hospital.

 Three days later, our son came home and Miss Bessie had her funeral.
 There was no moaning as she put out to sea.
 She had lived a great span of years and had only been sick for a week or so at the end.
 She was another of those skinny, unmarried women who seem to live so long.
-Might be a cautionary tale in there for women considering marriage.
+Might be a cautionary tale in there for women considering marrying.

 Her sisters and a few others waited in the car while she was put in her grave near her people.
 One of the sisters, Miss Mable, said, “just two more trips to go....”
 I knew she meant for her and Miss Dorothy.
 But I left before either of them died.
 They were very thin and unmarried.

 Once, shortly after we moved to New Haven, Josh and I were going somewhere in the VW bus.
-New Haven has several large and sprawling cemeteries within the city limits.
+New Haven has several large and sprawling cemeteries with in the city limits.
 By chance we passed two of them in a matter of minutes.
 Josh, barely 5 years old, said, “there sure are a lot of dead people living in New Haven.”

 Lots of dead people live most places, it seems to me.